MathewHDYT/OneShare/_docs/notes/haskell/first_steps.md

 5.0
 ```

-### The Standard Preulde
+### The Standard Prelude

-Haskell comes with a large number of standard library functions.
+Haskell comes with numerous standard library functions.

 Including but not limited to numeric functions such as +, *, ^ as well as useful functions on lists.